 A tear-down of the Boston will follow soon so that we can see what’s really inside.

 Under the forefoot, it’s mostly the Lightstrike Pro foam.
-And inside the midsole are the ‘Energyrods’ – three tubes that we assume to be made of Nylon.
+And inside the midsole are the ‘Energyrods’ – five articulated tubes that we assume to be made of Nylon.

 Unlike a plate, these tubes do not translate into a springy rearfoot.
 They are akin to a Torsion shank, except that they’re located in the upper midsole to connect the forefoot and the heel for better transition efficiency.